-As of December 31, 2023 and 2022, except for the other receivables amounting to \$40,141, wherein the loss allowances were fully provided, no loss allowance was provided for the remaining receivables after the management's assessment.
+As of December 31, 2023, except for other receivables amounting to \$40,141, wherein the loss allowances were fully provided, no loss allowance was provided for the remaining receivables after the management's assessment.

-Refer to note 6(w) for credit risk exposure of other receivables.
+Please refer to note 6(x) for credit risk exposure of other receivables.